sleep-written/typeorm-esm-issue/README.md

 # TypeORM ESM Issue

-This project is a demostration of an issue encountered when you try to make a project using the TypeORM CLI.
+This project is a demostration of an issue encountered when you try to make a project in __ESM__ with typeORM.
 The problem occurs when you try to generate a migration and you have 2 entities with a one-to-many/many-to-one relation (declared in both entities):

 ### Command used:
 ```bash